Choosing your award

 The ESRC mandates that a minimum number of the awards made by NINE DTP each year meet certain criteria, which are collectively known as ‘steers’

-If you think that your proposed research and training programme may meet one of these steers, please consult the detailed descriptions of each steer in the NINE DTP Studentship Guidelines document and also consult with your prospective supervisor.
+If you think that your proposed research and training programme may meet one of these steers, please consult the detailed descriptions of each steer in the NINE DTP Studentship Competition Policies and Procedures document (see the link on the right side of this webpage) and also consult with your prospective supervisor.
 There are places on the nomination form to justify how a proposed studentship meets a steer(s) and, in the case of the collaborative steer, for the non-academic partner to detail the collaboration.

 Because NINE DTP must meet the minimum numbers for these steers, nominations that qualify for one or more steer may have a better chance of being successful.
 However, note that in the case of the collaborative steer, because collaboration is assessed as a separate element, a weak case for collaboration may actually hurt a nomination that could have been stronger if it were not proposed as a collaborative studentship.
 Also, note that the majority of studentships awarded fall outside of any steer, so you should not be reluctant to submit a nomination just because it does not fall within a steer.